hummingbot/hbui/README.md

 npm run publish_major
 ```

-Recommended: Alternatively, use the following script variant to automatically git-commits the changes with a commit message that includes the new version number: "Update NPM module to X.X.X".
+Alternatively, use the following script variant to automatically git-commits the changes with a commit message that includes the new version number: "Update NPM module to X.X.X".
 Remember to push the changes to the appropriate branch / PR.

 ```shell
 // patch update (-.-.+)